acemod/ACE3/docs/wiki/feature/missionmodules.md

 ## 1. Overview

-Add modules that can be used by mission makers.
+Add modules that can be used by mission makers, such as ambient sounds.

-### 1.1 Ambient sounds

-That module can be used to add ambient sounds around players, it let you choose the sounds and some parameters (distance, volume interval).

 ## 2. Dependencies